It’s time to raise money and that means focusing on your non-profit donor.

 Step 3 is to change how you talk to them.
 Know that you know what matters to them, write interesting, meaningful newsletters filled with stories and tidbits that they will want to know.
 Share heart-warming stories.
 Give them something to care about.

-If you follow these simple steps, you’ll shift your perspective and be well on your way to complete donor-based fundraising.
+If you follow these simple steps, you’ll shift your perspective and be well on your way to complete donor-centered fundraising.

 2. Be consistent in communicating with donors and prospects.